healthfusiongenai/health-risk-api/README.md

 Postgres can be run within Docker, I am using Rancher to do so.

 - helm install gj-postgresql bitnami/postgresql
-- Setup port forwarding in rancher dashboard on port 5432 (matches gj-sim.env) -- click on port forwarding menu,
+- Setup port forwarding in rancher dashboard on port 5432 (matches hlth-api.env) -- click on port forwarding menu,
 -- in Rancher udpate local port to 5432
 - Get the password from k8s secret